HadoopGenomics/Hadoop-BAM/README.txt

 Running without Hadoop
 ......................

-hadoop-bam can be run directly, outside Hadoop, as long as it and the Picard SAM-JDK and Hadoop .jar files ("sam-1.47.jar" and "hadoop-0.20.2-core.jar" for versions 1.47 and 0.20.2 respectively) are in the Java class path.
+Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard SAM-JDK and Hadoop .jar files ("sam-1.47.jar" and "hadoop-0.20.2-core.jar" for versions 1.47 and 0.20.2 respectively) are in the Java class path.
 A command such as the following: